Temps Have Topped 120 In India. How Are They Coping With The Heat Wave?

 "The effects of crossing that threshold are much more serious than initially anticipated and particularly in regions of the world like India — closer to the equator and the tropics — and particularly in developing countries where there are large vulnerable populations to begin with," Gopalakrishnan says.
 "That India has been warming at a higher pace should be enormously concerning."

-But in the slum behind the American Embassy School school in New Delhi, many residents have never heard of the phrases "climate change" or "global warming."
+But in the slum behind the American Embassy School in New Delhi, many residents have never heard of the phrase "climate change" or "global warming."

 "I may have heard something about it on television once, about shortages," says Shakuntala Devi, a 26-year-old mother of three, as she washes clothes by hand on a cement floor.